A theory of minimal K-types for flat G-bundles: Introduction

-The goal of this paper is to develop a geometric theory of minimal $K$-types.
-We will do so by generalizing the theory of strata and its application to formal flat $G$-bundles for an arbitrary reductive group $G$ over an algebraically closed field of characteristic $0$.
-Again, one wants to study the behavior of a connection in terms of suitable filtrations on the loop algebra $\fg((z))$.
+The goal of this paper is to develop a geometric theory of minimal $K$-types.\footnote{Further extensions and applications appear in \cite{BrSa5, KamSa}.} We will do so by generalizing the theory of strata and its application to formal flat $G$-bundles for an arbitrary reductive group $G$ over an algebraically closed field of characteristic $0$.
+Again, one wants to study the behavior of a connection in terms of suitable filtrations on the loop algebra $\fg(\!(z)\!)$.
 In the general setting, we will use the filtrations introduced by Moy and Prasad in their theory of minimal $K$-types for admissible representations of $p$-adic groups~\cite{MP1, MP2}.
 Given any algebraic group $H$ defined over a discrete valuation field, there is an associated complex called its Bruhat-Tits building.
 For any point $x$ in this building, Moy and Prasad defined a decreasing $\R_{\ge 0}$-filtration $\{H_{x,r}\}$ on the parahoric subgroup $H_x=H_{x,0}$ with a discrete number of jumps~\cite{PRag,MP1}.
 There is also a compatible $\R$-filtration on the Lie algebra $\fh$.
 An \emph{unrefined $K$-type} (at least for $r>0$) is then a triple $(x,r,\b)$ with $\b$ a character of $H_{x,r}/H_{x,r+}$ (with $H_{x,r+}$ the next step up in the filtration); it is called minimal if it satisfies a certain nondegeneracy condition.
 For $p$-adic groups, Moy and Prasad showed that every irreducible admissible representation $V$ of $H$ contains a minimal unrefined $K$-type.
 Moreover, if one defines the depth of $V$ to be the smallest $r$ appearing in a $K$-type in $V$, then $(x',r',\b')$ contained in $V$ is minimal if and only if $r'=r$.
-Finally, they showed that two minimal $K$-types contained in $V$ satisfy the additional technical condition of being \emph{associates} of each other~\cite{MP1,MP2}.
+Finally, they showed that two minimal $K$-types contained in $V$ are closely related; in their terminology, the minimal $K$-types are \emph{associates} of each other~\cite{MP1,MP2}.